A woman escaped a makeshift cinder block ‘dungeon’ in Oregon, police say. The FBI believes there are more victims in other states – KION546

 “The victim said she knew Zuberi would kill her if she stayed in the room,” police said.
 “The victim began punching the security screen door.
 The victim was able to break the welds on the screen door and pull the metal screen material down.
 The victim then climbed through a small opening in the door and escaped.”

+Police later located “blood on the wooden fence” the woman had climbed over during her escape, the affidavit says.
+It was not immediately clear how long the woman was left in the cell before she escaped.

-Detectives tracked down Zuberi using cellphone technology a few hours later in Reno, Nevada, where he was taken into custody after a standoff, police said.
+Detectives tracked down Zuberi using cell phone technology a few hours later in Reno, Nevada, where he was arrested after a standoff, police said.
+Zuberi was taken into custody at a Walmart parking lot, the affidavit said.

 “Due to the real possibility this was not Zuberi’s first crime of this nature the FBI was requested,” police said.